 Note: Example of a marginal abatement cost curve; project ranking represents average prices, but specific projects within categories vary.

 Exhibit 6.
-In markets with carbon pricing, the carbon cost often follows the cost of abatement in the market with global cooperation (for example through the Paris Agreement), reductions can be made at half the cost of an inefficient and unlinked system.13
+In markets with carbon pricing, the carbon cost often follows the cost of abatement in the market

 Exhibit 7.
 In markets with narrowly targeted policies, abatement opportunities may be reordered